kamata1729/arxiv-crawler/README.md

 Arxiv crawling slack bot runnnig on AWS Lambda

 # What this slack bot does
-1. Get new arxiv cs.CV papers
+1. Get new arxiv cs.CV papers ,publiched in the last 3 hours
 (If you want to change this category, please change `search_query` argument of `arxiv_crawl.get_new_arxiv_papers`)
 2. Translate its abstract into Japanese
 3. Post message to slack workspace like below: